sagemath/sagewiki_to_gh-2022-10-10/graph_database.md

  * Below, we used the SAGE !GraphicsArray to show 16 complete graphs at once, starting at n=3 and through n=18. attachment:complete_array.png

+=== Cycle Graphs ===
+ * The Cycle Graph constructor takes an integer argument, which is to be the number of vertices in the graph.
+The chosen convention is to display this graph in a cyclic manner with the first node at the top and counterclockwise direction.

+==== Examples ====
+ * Here is a cycle graph with n=10 attachment:cycle_10.png
+ * Below, we used the SAGE !GraphicsArray to show 9 cycle graphs at once, starting at n=3 and through n=11 attachment:cycle_array.png

 == Named Graphs ==

 === Petersen ===